The Best Sciatic Nerve Exercises

 Bicycling is one of the many non weight-bearing sciatic exercises that you may choose, and it’s great for the circulation in your legs.

-Bridges: Great sciatic nerve exercise to strengthen the hamstrings and deep articulating abdominal muscles.
+This is a great Pilates exercise to strengthen the hamstrings and stabilize the deep pelvic floor muscles.

 Movement:

-Feel the weight in your shoulders and even in the feet.
-Breathe in, then exhale and peel the spine back down.
+Feel the weight in your shoulders and evenly in the feet.
+Breathe in at the top, then exhale as you peel your spine back down.

-Start with small bridges lifting only the lower back then increase your range of motion as comfortable.
+Start with small bridges lifting only the lower back then increase your range of motion peeling up through the ribs as comfortable.
 Repeat up to 10 times.

 Kneel on your hands and knees with spine neutral (abdominal muscles pulled in) and chest high.